 State law requires employers with at least one part- or full-time employee to offer Minnesota workers’ compensation insurance coverage.

-Pro Tip: Get more details on how to qualify for workers’ comp.
+Pro Tip: Get more details on how to qualify for workers’ comp no matter which state you work and live in.

-However, state law does provide a few exceptions to this mandatory coverage policy, which exempts the following employees:
+However, there are a few exceptions to this mandatory coverage policy, which exempts the following employees:

 Learn about workers’ comp for independent contractors.